AayushRajthala99/url-navigator-powershell/README.md

 (o) Objective:

-- To record Screen & capture Screenshots of URLs listed in a .txt file via Powershell & FFMPEG.
+- To Record Screen & capture Screenshots of URLs listed in a .txt file via Powershell & FFMPEG.
 - Capture Header Responses as Logs for each URLs.

 (o) Done:

-- Added screen record & screenshot functionality after browser navigation to URL.
+- Added Screen Record & Screenshot Functionality after browser navigation to URL.
 - Record Header Responses in './responses/' based on timestamps.

 (o) Pre-requisites: